singhdeepesh/numerical-relativity/README.md

 HOW TO USE : -

-1. Install gravipy and scipy modules in python using :- sudo pip install gravipy and sudo pip install scipy
+1. Install gravipy and sympy modules in python using :- In terminal type, **sudo pip install gravipy** and **sudo pip install sympy**.

+2. Define the variables of your metric space.
+In Sympy, you have to declare symbolic variables explicitly.
+    Example:- For cartesian space, I would define my symbols as - x, y, z = symbols("x, y, z").
+    Note that you may need to use back-slashes ('\') to escape any special characters you may be using as a symbol.

+3. Declare these symbols as your cooordinate-system variables.
+    Example:- For cartesian space, I would use - C = Coordinates('\chi', [x, y, z])

+4. Define your metric matrix.
+    Example:- For cartesian space, I would use Metric = diag(1,1,1)

+5. You are ready to go!!
+Just cd to the directory where the code is and run the code, the corresponding quantities will be printed on the screen.
+In terminal, type **cd /path_to_the_folder_where_code_is_placed** and **python gr.py**